§ 155.424.040 NON-CONFORMING BUILDINGS.

 MUP

-Removal of roof, foundation or exterior sheathing is not included in demolition calculation.
+Removal of roof, foundation, or exterior sheathing is not included in demolition calculation.
 Interior wall coverings (such as sheet rock) are not considered walls.

 (b) For reconstruction requiring a minor use permit, the Director may attach conditions of approval as necessary to protect public health, safety and welfare, including requirements to reduce or eliminate previously existing non-conformities.

-(4) No new or increased non-conformities.
+(3) No new or increased non-conformities.
 Reconstruction of damaged, destroyed or voluntarily demolished buildings may not increase or exacerbate previously existing non-conformities or create new non-conformities.

-(5) Design review and standards.
-Reconstructed non-residential, mixed-use and multi-family buildings require design review and must comply with the design standards in §§ 155.208.040 (Pedestrian-Focused Street Frontages) and 155.312 (Design Standards).
+(5) Design standards.
+Reconstructed non-residential, mixed-use, and multi-family buildings must comply with the design standards in § 155.208.040 (Pedestrian-Focused Street Frontages), and § 155.312 (Design Standards), as applicable.

 (6) Property line trespass.
 A reconstructed building may not trespass across a property line and may not extend over or be located within the public right-of-way.